Nonlocal stress-energy tensor in time-dependent gravitational backgrounds: Conclusions

 Although the flux at infinity is instantaneously nonvanishing, the total emitted energy vanishes.
 In other words, the RSET computed at first order in the curvature, and evaluated at $\mathscr{I}^+$, does not contain the total energy of the created particles.
 This fact is well known.
 However, the effective action from which the RSET is derived contains the information of the probability of pair creation in its imaginary part.
 Therefore, it should still be possible to extract the total energy of the created particles from the lowest-order RSET.
 We have shown explicitly that this is indeed the case, following the idea of Ref.~\cite{horowitz}.
 The key point is that, although the second-order RSET is not known, it must be covariantly conserved.
 Expanding the conservation law in powers of the curvature reveals that the total energy is encoded in the first-order RSET.
 The resulting expression is closely related to the vacuum persistence probability, determined by the imaginary part of the effective action.

 We also used the four-dimensional RSET to compute the backreaction on the metric.
-The quantum-corrected metric exhibits some unusual properties: unlike a classical gravitational wave, it does not vanish even under spherical symmetry, and its components are proportional to \(\log(\mu r)\, q(t-r)/r\).
-Although the metric components contain the extra factor \(\log(\mu r)\), we have verified that the associated stress-energy pseudo-tensor decays faster than \(1/r^2\) as \(r \to \infty\).
+The quantum-corrected metric exhibits some interesting properties: unlike a classical gravitational wave, it does not vanish even under spherical symmetry.
+Moreover, although the metric components decay as $1/r$, we have verified that the associated stress-energy pseudo-tensor decays faster than \(1/r^2\) as \(r \to \infty\).

 Finally, we illustrated some of our results by providing explicit calculations for the case of an oscillating Newtonian star in four dimensions.